 The war in Syria has caused the world’s largest displacement of population.
 Around 5.5 million Syrians have fled to neighboring countries, and more than six million remain internally displaced.
 The consequences have been particularly dire for children and youth.

-Close to nine years of war has forced millions of Syrian children and youth out of school.
+More than nine years of war has forced millions of Syrian children and youth out of school.
 Finn Church Aid (FCA) supports access to quality education for internally displaced people in Syria.
 Population: 19.
 5 million

 Currency: Syrian pound

 Languages: Arabic (official), Kurdish, Armenian, Aramaic, Circassian, French, English

 Religions: Muslim (87 %), Christian (10 %), Druze (3 %)